Robustly Self-Ordered Graphs: Constructions and Applications to Property Testing: The Edge-Colored Variant

 \BDes \item[{\em Case 1}:] {\em Vertices of some copy of $G_i$ that are not mapped by $\mu'$ to a single copy of $G_i$; that is, vertices in some $G_i^{u,v}$ that are not mapped by $\mu'$ to some $G_i^{u',v'}$.}

-(This includes the case of vertices $w'$ and $w''$ of some $G_i^{u,v}$ such that $\mu'(w')$ is in $G_{i'}^{u',v'}$ and $\mu'(w'')$ is in $G_{i''}^{u'',v''}$, but $(i',u',v')\neq(i'',u'',v'')$.
+(This includes the case of vertices $w'$ and $w''$ of some $G_i^{u,v}$ such that $\mu'(w')$ is in $G_{i'}^{u',v'}$ and~$\mu'(w'')$ is in $G_{i''}^{u'',v''}$, but $(i',u',v')\neq(i'',u'',v'')$.
 It also includes the case of a copy of $G_i$ that is mapped by $\mu'$ to a copy of $G_j$ for $j\neq i$, and the case that a vertex $w$ in some $G_i^{u,v}$ that is mapped by $\mu'$ to a vertex in $V$.)

-The set of vertices $S_i^{u,v}$ of each such copy (i.e., $G_i^{u,v}$) contribute at least one unit to the difference between $G'$ and $\mu'(G')$, since $\mu'(S_i^{u,v})$ induces a copy of $\GG_i$ in $\mu(G')$ but not in $G'$, where here we also use the fact that the $\GG_i$'s are connected (and not isomorphic (for the case of $i'=i''\neq i$)).
+The set of vertices $S_i^{u,v}$ of each such copy (i.e., $G_i^{u,v}$) contribute at least one unit to the difference between~$G'$ and $\mu'(G')$, since $\mu'(S_i^{u,v})$ induces a copy of $\GG_i$ in $\mu(G')$ but not in $G'$, where here we also use the fact that the $\GG_i$'s are connected (and not isomorphic (for the case of $i'=i''\neq i$)).
 Note that the total contribution of all vertices of the current case equals at least the number of gadgets in which they reside.
-Hence, if the current case contains $n_1$ vertices, then their contribution to the distance between $G'$ and $\mu'(G')$ is at least $n_1/k$.
+Hence, if the current case contains $n_1$ vertices, then their contribution to the distance between~$G'$ and $\mu'(G')$ is at least $n_1/k$.

 Ditto for vertices that do not belong to a single copy of $G_i$ and are mapped by $\mu'$ to a single copy of $G_i$.
-(This also includes $v\in V$ being mapped to some copy of some $G_i$.) \item[{\em Case 2}:] {\em Vertices of some copy of $G_i$ that are mapped by $\mu'$ to a single copy of $G_i$, while not preserving their indices inside $G_i$.}
+This also includes $v\in V$ being mapped to some copy of some $G_i$, but in this case we get a contribution of one unit (rather than $1/k$ amortized units) per each such vertex (i.e., $v\in V$ such that $\mu(v)\not\in V$). \item[{\em Case 2}:] {\em Vertices of some copy of $G_i$ that are mapped by $\mu'$ to a single copy of $G_i$, while not preserving their indices inside $G_i$.}

-(This refers to vertices of some $G_i^{u,v}$ that are mapped by $\mu$ to vertices of $G_i^{u',v'}$, where $(u',v')$ may but need not equal $(u,v)$, such that for some $j\in[k]$ the $j^\xth$ vertex of $G_i^{u,v}$ is not mapped by $\mu$ to the $j^\xth$ vertex of $G_i^{u',v'}$.) \footnote{Recall that $G_i^{u,v}$ and $G_i^{u',v'}$ are both copies of the $k$-vertex graph $G_i$, which is an asymmetric graph, and so the notion of the $j^\xth$ vertex in them is well-defined.
+(This refers to vertices of some $G_i^{u,v}$ that are mapped by $\mu'$ to vertices of $G_i^{u',v'}$, where $(u',v')$ may but need not equal $(u,v)$, such that for some $j\in[k]$ the $j^\xth$ vertex of $G_i^{u,v}$ is not mapped by $\mu'$ to the $j^\xth$ vertex of $G_i^{u',v'}$.) \footnote{Recall that $G_i^{u,v}$ and $G_i^{u',v'}$ are both copies of the $k$-vertex graph $G_i$, which is an asymmetric graph, and so the notion of the $j^\xth$ vertex in them is well-defined.
 Formally, the $j^\xth$ vertex of $G_i^{u,v}$ is $\phi^{-1}(j)$ such that $\phi$ is the (unique) bijection satisfying $\phi(G_i^{u,v})=G_i$.}